GSAPP-CDP/Smorgasbord/src/content/modules/15-intro-qgis/157-street-view.md

 This is a brief guide to using the Street View Static Maps API (Application Programming Interface).
 In here we will use an example python script to download images through the [Google Street View Static Maps API](https://developers.google.com/maps/documentation/streetview/overview).

-This script is a modified version of the one used for [Tutorial 7 - Making Data from Aerial Imagery](https://centerforspatialresearch.github.io/methods-in-spatial-research-sp2024/tutorials/aerial-imagery).
+This script is a modified version of the one used for [Making Data from Aerial Imagery](https://smorgasbord.cdp.arch.columbia.edu/modules/15-intro-qgis/156-aerial-imagery).
 Using this script, you can make work with street view imagery similar to Josh Begley's [Officer Involved](https://theintercept.co/officer-involved/).

 Just like Tutorial 7, this tutorial is *not* an introduction to APIs, *nor* is it an introduction to Python.
 The tutorial walks you through how to batch download imagery using a CSV file of latitude and lognitude coordinates, and specify some parameters relevant to the way that Google collects are makes this data available.
 While the product is raster images, these are not geospatial rasters - they are not georeferenced, and do not ahve embedded geographic information.